-To Find the Specific Rotation of a Sugar Solution Using a Polarimeter
+Determine Specific Rotation of Sugar Solution Using a Polarimeter

 Codynn